DrewTodd0628/SilvaChat/README.md

 # SilvaChat
 SilvaChat is a chatting app.
-Designed with Electro speed! and maybe emotes!
+Designed with speed! and maybe emotes!